wileni01/PirateConquest/replit.md

 ## Overview

-Cutthroats is a 3D pirate adventure game inspired by the 90s classic, built with React Three Fiber and Express.js.
+Cutthroats is a 3D pirate adventure game inspired by the 90s classic "Cutthroats: Terror on the High Seas", built with React Three Fiber and Express.js.
 The application features a full-stack architecture with a React frontend for the 3D game interface and an Express backend for data management.
-The game includes naval combat, trading mechanics, port interactions, and resource management in an immersive 3D ocean environment.
+The game includes naval combat, ship boarding mechanics, trading systems, port interactions, weather effects, treasure hunting, and comprehensive resource management in an immersive 3D Caribbean environment.

+## Recent Changes (January 2025)

+### Enhanced Pirate Game Features
+- **Ship Boarding System**: Players can now board and capture enemy ships using the E key when close to enemy vessels
+- **Treasure Mechanics**: Added treasure burying system (B key) and buried treasure markers throughout the world
+- **Fleet Management**: Captured ships are added to player's fleet and displayed in trading menus
+- **Reputation & Infamy System**: Dual reputation system tracking both fame and infamy for pirate actions
+- **Weather System**: Dynamic weather changes (clear, storm, fog) affecting ocean appearance and gameplay
+- **Time of Day**: Day/night cycle with dawn, day, dusk, and night phases affecting ocean colors
+- **Enhanced Trading**: Improved port trading with governor information, faction attitudes, and fleet status
+- **Enhanced UI**: Added morale tracking, weather display, and comprehensive pirate statistics
+- **Historical Authenticity**: Added 10 authentic Caribbean ports with historically accurate governors and factions

 ## User Preferences